Death Capital in the Public Service

 What is the amount of the death benefit?

-The death benefit is equal to the amount of the last 12 months of gross remuneration of the deceased contractor.
+The death benefit shall be equal to the amount of the last 12 months' gross remuneration of the deceased member of the contract staff.

 The amount of death benefit is tripled where the death of the contract staff member occurs as a result of any of the following events: